musti645/text-adventure-sama/README.md

 The game is a Text-Adventure, so it is played in a console-like window.
 The Interaction with the game is done via imperatives, e.g. `look around` or `use stick`

+### Interacting with Items ###

+You have multiple ways to interact with Items.
+`look at door` will give you the description of the Item.
+`use key` will trigger the `use` method of the Item.
+`pick up stone` will put the Item into your inventory, only if the item is in the Scene and can be picked up.

+The game is also able to understand other ways of trying to interact with Items, e.g. `inspect` instead of `look at`, but these ones are the most common.

+### Interacting with the Environment ###

+Actions are triggered by trying to match the trigger as much as possible.
+An action can be anything.
+You can have single word verbs as actions, such as `sleep`, or you can have multiple words like `open door.`

+To change the scene, you'd have to trigger a `GatewayAction`

 ## Customizations ##